JGCRI/frozen-emissions/README.md

 ## 2. Producing Emission Summary Data
 The next step is to produce final emission files using the CEDS `S1.1.write_summary_data.R` script.
+Since the frozen emissions files are formatted for an older version of CEDS, this summary script `scripts/S1.1.write_summary_data.R` **must** be copied and pasted into your `CEDS/code/module-S` directory, overwriting the current CEDS summary script file.

-Copy and paste the frozen emission files from the `/output` directory to your CEDS `/intermediate-output` directory.
+Next, copy and paste the frozen emission files from the `/output` directory to your CEDS `/intermediate-output` directory.
 There are two scripts, one written in Python (`make_final_emissions.py`) and one in R (`make_final_emissions.R`), located in `/scripts`, that will run the CEDS summary script to produce final frozen emissions files.

 The Python script can be called via the command line:
 ```